-A healthcare worker may learn about the opportunity to receive the vaccine either through his/her employer or by email sent to existing HERO Registry members.
+A potential participant may learn about the opportunity to receive the vaccine through a variety of mechanisms that may include their employer or by email sent to existing HERO Registry or Project Baseline Community Study members.
 Recruitment materials may also be present in the vaccine administration area.